 Don Breton stripes or beachwear for breakfast and lunch, and drape yourself in white linen for dinner.

-Les Roches Rouges has three laid-back bars – La Cabane, La Terrace and Beach bar – so you’ll never be far from a refreshing drink.
-Mixologist Dean Shury, has dreamed up peach-laced Rinquinquin cocktails, anise-flavoured French pastis, and summery orange-and peach-infused wine; all muddled up with locally sourced ingredients, naturally.
+Les Roches Rouges has two laid-back bars – La Cabane and La Plage beach bar – so you’ll never be far from a refreshing drink.
+Perhaps a peach-laced Rinquinquin cocktail, anise-flavoured French pastis, or summery orange-and peach-infused wine; all muddled up with locally sourced ingredients, naturally.

 Order snacks, meals and drinks directly to your door during restaurant opening hours; there's a delivery charge of €5.